-(cell addresses listed at bottom of tab)
+(cell addresses listed at bottom of tab).

 Cells in your model can reference Excel® functions that are not supported by What's Best!.
-However, these cells' values will be fixed at their calculated values at the start of the solve command.
-The list of cells referencing unsupported functions may be found at the end of the report.
+However, these cells' values will be fixed at their calculated values at the start of the Solve command.
+The list of cells referencing unsupported functions may be found on the WB!
+Status tab at the end of the report.
 Supported functions and operators are listed in the Supported Functions and Operations section.

-This fixing by What's Best! is OK in two situations: a) Any cell containing the unsupported function does not depend on an Adjustable cell, or b) If the unsupported cells are used for reporting only, they can be included in a WBOMIT range (see the section entitled: Advanced...|Omit).
-If condition a) is violated, there are two possible remedies: i) Replace the unsupported functions by equivalent operations supported by What's Best!, or ii) Split the cell containing unsupported functions into two cells: one, say X1, that contains the unsupported functions but does not depend an any Adjustable cell, and a second cell, say X2, that does not contain any unsupported functions but may depend upon X1 and on Adjustable cells.
+This fixing by What's Best! is acceptable in two situations: a) Any cell containing the unsupported function does not depend on an Adjustable cell, or b) If the unsupported cells are used for reporting only, they can be included in a WBOMIT range (see the section entitled: Advanced...|Omit).
+If condition a) is violated, there are two possible remedies: i) Replace the unsupported functions by equivalent operations supported by What's Best!, or ii) Split the cell, say B7, containing unsupported functionsinto two cells: one, say B6, that contains the unsupported functions but does not depend on any Adjustable cell, and a second cell, B7, that does not contain any unsupported functions but may depend upon B6 and on Adjustable cells.
+For example, suppose we have the cell: